 Kris works at the University of Washington, designing innovative programs and technologies for working professionals.
 Previous experience includes learning consulting at Ernst & Young and Boeing, among others, and Irish business publisher Lafferty Group.

 Kris’ nonprofit experience includes serving as a trustee for a Seattle historical society and a World Affairs Council affiliate.
 “I’m passionate about preserving cultural history and connecting people in the present — both particular strengths for Irish and Irish-Americans!
 I enjoy exploring ways in which Irish Network Seattle can entertain, inform, and connect people.”

 Colin is from the village of Termonfeckin near Drogheda in Co.
 Louth.
 He moved to the Pacific Northwest from San Francisco in the summer of 2015 along with his wife Katie, who is a Redmond native, Seahawk, Sounder, Mariner and Husky!
 They now live in Bellevue with their Bernedoodle… Bell!

 Previous to joining the board of the Irish Network here in Seattle, Colin was also Secretary of the Irish Network Bay Area in San Francisco.
-He has passion for supporting Irish connections in the US diaspora, and is a big fan of Irish music.
+He has a passion for supporting Irish connections in the US diaspora and is a big fan of Irish music.

 Noreen is first generation Irish from Montana, her parents were born and raised in Co.
 Mayo.
 She is a past President and founding Board member of INSeattle, a founding Board member of IN USA and a former Board member of the Irish Heritage Club.
 She is currently the President of the Seattle/Galway Sister City Association and serves on the City of Seattle Sister Cities Coordinating Council.
 Noreen is Vice President/Human Resources for Entercom Communications Corp, a position she has held for 16+ years.